 Below is a visual representation of the approximate savings one can earn by using the best air miles credit cards in Singapore.
 Each card's dollar value, however, can vary depending on its user's spending habits.
 This amount can vary depending on what your spending habit looks like and how you redeem your miles.
 For frequent travelers who like to redeem their miles for long-haul business class seats, the value of these airline miles can be significantly higher than our estimates.
 There are also other "intangible" benefits like complimentary travel insurance and free access to airport lounges whose values are difficult to quantify but nevertheless incredibly valuable to some consumers.

-The following cards are among the best for their respective categories.
 For more information on how we determined the winners for each of the above categories, take a look at our methodology section.
-We have organized this section based on how much you can earn in rewards over a 2-year period.
 You can read more about how to choose the best travel credit card in our guide below.

 How to Choose the Best Miles Credit Card